NoahMSchool/RobotArmEPQ/EPQWriteUp.md

 ### Servo height offset

 I made it so the shaft of the servo is the origin of the module.
 This will help keep things alligned

+I later tried to redo the upper half of the electromagnet to get the connection working.
+I want to put the wirehole in the side on one of the arms as this will also hold the magnet in place